solidi/writing/81-the-man-who-made-magic.md

 ### Film and Watch

+Our toy man woke up that morning beside his lover in an apartment.
+He was now estranged from his wife but trying to work things out.
+His dorm was littered with prototype toys.

+He got up and drove to work, and his toys sat in the back seat of his car.
+After spending a half-day at the office, he left in a hurry.
+Some employees chiding him, while he gave them the finger, smirking.
+He briefly said good bye to the company owners, as they smiled.
+"Good luck."

-As the man who worked at the toy company showed up at the parking lot, so did men from science and industry with large corporations who backed their presence.
+He later appeared in the parking lot, as did men from science and industry with large corporations who backed their presence.
 Men in suits appeared.
 One man, a lawyer from an aerospace company, had a contract in his pocket ready to sign.

 Another man in this parking lot would later co-invent an application millions of people wear, subsequently sold to a company that embodies the essence of modern footwear.